helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Go as far as you can see when you get there, you'll be able to see farther.</h3 quote>
+<h3 quote align='center'>To the artist is sometimes granted a sudden, transient insight which serves in this matter for experience.</h3 quote>

 ---